Our shrimp paella recipe may not qualify as an authentic take on the delicious Spanish staple, but it does show you a simpler way to cook it at home.

 You may know paella is cooked in a giant shallow pan over an outdoor grill or wood fire that looks incredibly impressive.

 However, with modern days kitchen utensils, you don't have to own a large pan or fire up a grill just to cook a meal.
 We have simplified the original recipe so that it can be prepared in the comfort of your kitchen.
+This recipe calls for a skillet, but we also have another recipe that cooks paella with an Instant Pot.
+It’s simple and effortless either way.

 Before you start heating the pan, here are some interesting facts about today’s meal.